bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 ## Use Case
-In a network, multiple applications need to log in through a single OAuth2 server.
-However, this server only allows one client to be defined for all these applications.
+In many enterprise and government networks, multiple applications need to authenticate users through a central OAuth2 authorization server.
+However, due to strict governance policies and time-consuming legislative processes, creating and managing separate OAuth2 clients for each application becomes impractical.
+As a result, all applications must share a single OAuth2 client registration.

-Therefore, all logins occur through this single client.
-This server acts as an OAuth2 proxy:
+OAuth2 proxy server addresses this challenge by acting as an intermediary between client applications and the OAuth2 authorization server.
+It maps incoming authentication requests from multiple applications to the single shared client, managing the complete OAuth2 flow between the applications and the authorization server.

-1. **Initial Login**: Each application initiates the login process through the proxy.
+1. **Initial Login**: Each application initiates the `authorization_code` login flow through the proxy.
+This is simply a redirection from the application's login page to the proxy server's login page for the specific authorization server.

-2. **Redirect and Temporary Storage**: The proxy temporarily stores application's authorization request and handles redirect to the target authorization server.
+2. **Redirect and Temporary Storage**: The proxy temporarily stores application's authorization request and redirects to the target authorization server.
 Upon successful authentication, generates an OAuth2 Authorization code and stores it along with the authorization information (access and refresh tokens) obtained from the OAuth2 server.